Instant Download, NO Registration Required!

 So when they tell you that glutamate is evil, and you must avoid all foods that contain it in order to keep from dying a premature death, don't believe it.

-If YOU, personally are sensitive to MSG, then avoid it.
-People who are sensitive rarely have to do more than avoid foods with it listed on the label.
+If YOU, personally are sensitive to MSG, then you need to find the forms that you CAN metabolize.
+People who are sensitive rarely have to do more than avoid foods with it listed DIRECTLY on the label.
 Some may have to avoid foods with smaller amounts, listed by other names on the label (usually as Natural Flavoring - which means they have a natural flavoring ingredient which itself contains MSG, not required to be listed due to how little it is).
 Generally with severe reactions, avoiding major sources of it for a few years will bring an allergy under control so someone is no longer hypersensitive, so they can handle an accidental small exposure now and again.
+And yes, we HAVE dealt with this, with more than myself in my family.

 If you are proven to be sensitive to other forms, you have a whole heckuva lot more wrong with you than a simple inability to digest or metabolize MSG, and you need to do more than just avoid the foods.
 You need some serious healing.